Repairing Flood Damaged Property

 A structural assessment of the building can be made by:

-• Checking roofs - roofs are a very good indicator of the presence of structural damage.
-Look at the ridge of the roof and assess whether it has changed - this should be viewed from a distance rather than close up.
+• Checking roofs: roofs are a very good indicator of the presence of structural damage.
+Look at the ridge of the roof and assess whether it has changed - this should be viewed from a distance rather than close up

 Brickwork

-Dry brickwork as effectively as possible – natural evaporation is the best method if the weather is dry.
-A brick dries out at about an inch a month so be aware that it may take several months for the brickwork to completely dry out.
+Dry the brickwork as effectively as possible – natural evaporation is the best method if the weather is dry.
 Brickwork, particularly old bricks, may deteriorate and require repair work.

 Wet brickwork is susceptible to frost damage and can spall and flake or even crack.
 Bricks may shrink or crack as they dry.
 Record any cracking and, once the crack movement has stabilised and the cracks are fully open, fill them.
 However do not re-point or repair cracked brickwork or masonry until the foundation soil has dried out and foundation movements have stopped.
-During the drying out stage you may see a white salt growth on bricks and concrete.
-This will stop when the wall is fully dried and should be removed with a bristle broom.
-If the brickwork is painted then allow it to fully dry before attempting to re-paint, wet brickwork will stain through emulsion and lift off oil based paint.

 If the brickwork fails to dry then obtain samples of the masonry and have them tested them for moisture content and hygroscopic salts.
 This will indicate whether there is a rising damp problem, in which case, seek specialist expertise.